Maltese: Dog Breed Profile and Information

 In a family with calm older children or only adults who can handle him with the treatment he wants, he does much better.

 If they are socialized with them at an early age, Maltese can get along with other dogs and cats.
-However, they are unaware of their small size and must be protected against taking on dogs that are ten or twenty times their size.
+However, they are unaware of their small size and must be protected against taking on dogs ten or twenty times their size.

 Groups for Rescue